jessicaagarwal/S64_Conspiracy_Theory/README.md

 I've chosen this project because it aligns perfectly with my ASAP project goals while allowing me to experiment with full-stack technologies in a fun way.
 It will help me in the following:

-✅ Strengthen my React and API development skills
+✅ Strengthen my React and API development skills.
-✅ Implement user authentication and database operations ✅ Deploy a full-stack web application using modern tools ✅ Improve my API testing and debugging skills
+✅ Implement user authentication and database operations.
+✅ Deploy a full-stack web application using modern tools.
+✅ Improve my API testing and debugging skills.
-✅ Work with GitHub for version control and deploy a live project
+✅ Work with GitHub for version control and deploy a live project.

 Since I enjoy creative projects, this one will be a quirky and enjoyable way to learn backend and frontend integration, making it a perfect mix of technical growth and fun! 🚀